PhylomatX/PKLX/README.md

     pip install -r requirements.txt
     pip install -e .

+Set folder path (there is a data folder in PKLX, enter the absolute path to that folder):

+    pklx-set-settings FOLDER_PATH <absolute_path_of_data_folder>

+Test if everything is set up correctly (there should be a few statements being printed in the console):

+    python src/pklx/tests.py

 ## Usage

 The goal of the following is to create a (very) small knowledge graph for the Solar System.